-The 8th Edition of Basic Electrical Installation Work has been completely rewritten in five chapters to closely match the five units of the City and Guilds Level 2 Diploma in Electrical Installations (Building and Structures) (2365-02).
+The 9th Edition of Basic Electrical Installation Work has been rewritten in five chapters to closely match the five units of the City and Guilds Level 2 Diploma in Electrical Installations (Building and Structures) (2365-02).

-This book of electrical installation theory and practice will be of value to the electrical trainee working towards:
+This book of electrical installation theory and practice will be of value to the electrical trainee working towards an apprenticeship awarded by:

-- The City and Guilds 2365-02 Level 2 Diploma in Electrical Installations (Buildings, and Structures). - The City and Guilds 2365 Level 3 Diploma in Electrical Installations (Building and Structures) (2365-03). - The EAL Level 3 Diploma in Electrotechnical Services. - The SCOTVEC and BTEC Electrical Utilisation Units at Levels I and II. - Those taking Engineering and Modern Apprenticeship courses.
+- The City and Guilds 2365-02 Level 2 Diploma in Electrical Installations (Buildings, and Structures). - The City and Guilds 2365 Level 3 Diploma in Electrical Installations (Building and Structures) (2365-03). - The EAL Level 2 Diploma in Electrotechnical Services. - The SCOTVEC and BTEC Electrical Utilisation Units at Levels I and II. - Those taking Engineering and Modern Apprenticeship courses.